Basic Troubleshooting Steps

 Be prepared to show the items identified in the vocabulary section.

-Download and show this PowerPoint file, or play this video (embedded in the steps).
+Download and show this PowerPoint file.
 (After downloading the PP file, make sure the icons are lined up appropriately.
 Depending on your PP version, they may not be lined up appropriately anymore.)

 - See Accommodations Page and Charts on the 21things4students.net site in the Teacher Resources.